Skip to Content

 Things To Do at Flamingo Las Vegas

-See the Wildlife Habitat: The perfect escape from the smoke and noise of the casino floor, Flamingo’s free wildlife habitat is located in the rear of the resort near the pool complex.
+See the Wildlife Habitat: The perfect escape from the commotion on the casino floor, Flamingo’s free wildlife habitat is located in the rear of the resort near the pool complex.

 Resident animals on display include pelicans, ducks, fish, and of course, flamingos.
-Stop by between 10 am to 5 pm for a unique souvenir with one of Flamingo’s resident parrots.
+Stop by at 8:30 am or 2 pm for an educational “Keeper Talk” session!

-Flamingo’s GoPool: Flamingo’s GoPool offers a party atmosphere, and is accessible even if you aren’t a guest at the hotel.
+Flamingo’s GoPool: Flamingo’s GoPool offers a party atmosphere, and is accessible even if you aren’t a guest at the hotel (provided you buy a daybed or cabana).

 Non-guests are able to get into Flamingo’s GoPool by purchasing a cabana or daybed in advance.